 Cloudways

-Cloudways is cloud-based hosting where you choose your underlying infrastructure provider, with options including DigitalOcean, AWS, and Google Cloud, starting at $14 per month.
+Cloudways is cloud-based hosting where you choose your underlying infrastructure provider, with options including DigitalOcean, AWS, and Google Cloud, starting at $11 per month.
 This gives you more flexibility than shared hosting and lets you scale server resources without migrating your site.
-It requires slightly more technical comfort to configure than a managed host, but the control you get in return is significant for developers or growing teams.

 How to Install WordPress Without Bluehost